 Monday Night Periods of rain.
 Temperatures nearly steady in the lower 40s.
 Southeast winds 10 to 20 mph in the evening becoming south 10 to 15 mph after midnight.
 Chance of precipitation 90 percent.

 Tuesday Cloudy with a 20 percent chance of light rain.
 Highs in the upper 40s.
 Southwest winds around 10 mph.

 Tuesday Night Cloudy.
 Chance of light rain in the evening...
 Then a chance of light rain and light snow after midnight.
 Lows in the lower 30s.
 West winds 5 to 10 mph.
 Chance of precipitation 40 percent.

 Wednesday Cloudy with a 40 percent chance of snow.
 Highs in the mid 30s.

 Wednesday Night Mostly cloudy with a 20 percent chance of light snow.
 Lows in the upper 20s.

 Christmas Day Partly sunny.
 Highs in the upper 30s.

 Thursday Night And Friday Mostly cloudy.
 Lows in the lower 30s.
 Highs in the upper 30s.

-Friday Night And Saturday Partly cloudy.
+Friday Night Through Sunday Partly cloudy.
 Lows around 20.
-Highs around 30.
+Highs in the upper 20s.